 Durability

 There is no product more resilient to hail metal roofing.
 Steel shingles and their Class 4 impact rating will often result in lowered homeowner insurance premiums.
-Steel shingles, either painted or stone coated, also maintain their appearance better than any other roofing product also.
+Steel shingles, either painted or stone coated, also maintain their appearance better than any other roofing product.

 Adds Resale Value